KNEE DEEP: Outdoor Fear Power Rankings

 1. Late-night highway run

 My high school government teacher was a Sierra guy, and he told me a story about driving north on Highway 395 at night that has stuck with me for almost 30 years.
 He said he could see headlights ahead that were clearly on his side of the road.
-They never moved into the correct lane, and he had to swerve into the wrong lane himself and they passed each other on the left.
+They never moved into the correct lane, and he had to swerve into the wrong lane himself and they passed each other on the wrong side.

 His theory was the other driver had dozed off, and I think that’s a good bet.
 Most 395 regulars know that highway is a killer (if you’re not, just Google up “highway 395 fatal accident”) and in covering the region for several decades, I know a lot of it is the result of someone swerving into the wrong lane if not off the road.